 The 2008 edition of Lofoten is no longer available for sale in the UK but there are still copies available in Lofoten from the climbing shop in Henningsvaer for 375NOK (about £38 including postage) - web site here - email contact here.
-We will be adding the guidebook to our iPhone and Android App which should be available later this year.

 Awarded: Winner of 2008 Mountain Exposition Award at the Banff Mountain Book Festival